JennStro/DAT250-hand-in/dat250-expass1.md

 ### Report for expass1

-To do this experiment I would need an IDE, JDK, git, Maven and a Heroku account.
+To do this experiment I would need an IDE, JDK, git, Maven, Heroku CLI and a Heroku account.
 I am using SDKman to managing my JDK versions, so I downloaded JDK14-Open using SDKman.
 As an IDE I already use Intellj and want to use this for the experiment.
 I also have Maven installed, but runned `$ mvn -v` to check that I had the latest version.